library-data-platform/ldp/doc/Config_Guide.md

 This will cause the foreign key analysis to run directly after every full update.
 The results, in the form of suggested foreign key constraints, are placed in the table `ldpsystem.suggested_foreign_keys`.
-Each listed pair of (referencing table, referencing column) appears in one or more rows that contain "candidate" pairs of (referenced table, referenced column).
-If the referencing table and column have only one candidate, then the attribute `enable_constraint` is set to `TRUE`; otherwise it is `FALSE`.

-These relationships stored in table `ldpsystem.suggested_foreign_keys` do not have any further effect, but they can be used to create foreign key constraints, as described in the next section.
+The data in this table can be used to create foreign key constraints, as described in the next section.

 ### Foreign key constraints